bcgov/cas-postgres/docs/patroni-migration.md

 Although not required, it's recommended to make a first release here.
 There is now an empty postgres cluster next to your existing deployment.

+> [!CAUTION]
+> Extra caution: When setting up the `cas-postgres-cluster` chart, make sure the `namespace` value is different from your existing patroni cluster.
+> Otherwise terraform will attempt to delete the existing backups and overwrite them with the new cluster ones!

 # Step 2: Add the migration chart to the existing app deployment